 "See a child differently, you see a different child." - Dr. Stuart Shanker

 Conscious parenting is anything but traditional.
-We look at the child as whole, needing connection above all else.
-Now, of course, our children display behaviors that aren’t so desirable.
-It is in these behaviors we will find the true need of your child.
+We look at the child as a whole, needing connection above all else.
+Now, of course, our children display behaviors that aren't so desirable.
+It is in these behaviors that we will find the true needs of your child.

 In our sessions, we discuss what parenting issues are currently arising for you.
 We dive deep into the feelings that are going on inside of you; if you are like most of my parent clients, you probably feel: